-Gratitude is an emotion similar to appreciation, it is the practice of expressing thanks in our lives, even in times of challenge and change.
-Gratitude doesn’t just feel good, making a habit of gratitude can also be good for us.
-Like other positive emotions, feeling grateful on a regular basis can have a big effect on our lives.
+Gratitude is an emotion similar to appreciation.
+It is the practice of expressing thanks in our lives, even in times of challenge and change.
+Gratitude doesn’t just feel good; making a habit of gratitude can also be good for us.
+Like other positive emotions, feeling grateful regularly can have a big effect on our lives.
 Brain research shows that positive emotions are good for our bodies, minds, and brains.
 Read more

 Step #1: Set aside a time in your day with no (or little) distractions.

 - Let your child know why you are grateful for them.
 Name specific qualities and behaviors you appreciate about them.

 - Talk about the other things you are grateful for (i.e., the food on your table, family, and friends).

 - Let your child talk about what they are thankful for.

 - Take a piece of paper or a journal and write the numbers 1, 2, and 3 down on the left side of the page.
 We are creating a list.
 Click here for an example.